By Theresa Anthony

 When we emerge from this truly awful historic event, some of us, or a precious friend or family member, may experience the need for addiction treatment.
 Please do not ignore the problem by putting your head in the sand.
 Alcoholism is a progressive and deadly disease.
 Give your loved one, or yourself if necessary, the love that is deserved, and go get the needed help.

-Theresa Anthony is the author of My 13th Station, a memoir about her son's journey and eventual suicide.
+Theresa Anthony is the author of My 13th Station, a memoir about her son's journey and eventual suicide and Hope Springs from a Mother's Broken Heart, a guidebook for grieving mothers.
 She also works as a freelance writer in the addiction and mental health field, hoping to inspire individuals in need of help to take that first step.